 - Have a documented history of Type I or Type II diabetes

-- Have been diagnosed tieh DPN in both lower legs
+- Have been diagnosed with DPN in both lower legs

 - Have pain in both legs for at least 6 months